Skip to content

 arkindex upload pagexml --xml-path $PATH/TO/FOLDER --parent $ARKINDEX_ELEMENT_ID

-This command takes two arguments:
+This command takes three arguments:

 • --xml-path: either the path to a folder containing the Page XML files, or the path to a file containing a list of the paths to the XML files, one file per line.